rubiin/ultimate-nest/docs/linting.md

   possible, because dynamic configurations are simply more powerful, able to respond to environment variables and much more.

-The linting rules can be found at [@antfu/eslint-config](https://github.com/antfu/eslint-config) which has more than 100 powerful ESLint rules that help prevent bugs and enforce conventions.
+The linting rules can be found at [oxlint rules](https://oxc.rs/docs/guide/usage/linter/rules.html) which has more than 100 powerful rules that help prevent bugs and enforce conventions.